patzsantos/e-portfolio-uoeo/README.md

 - [Encapsulation](https://github.com/patzsantos/e-portfolio-uoeo/tree/module2/oop/Unit%206/Encapsulation)- Screenshots of some of the reading questions I answered for the Encapsulation module in Codio.<br>

 ## Reflection
-I worked on the Encapsulation activities in Codio, where I gathered that it can be used for grouping and privatise information.
+I worked on the Encapsulation activities in Codio, where I gathered that it can be used for grouping and privatising information.
 I learned that using an underscore makes attributes private.

 ---